 *Note: Children turning five by April 2nd are eligible for Transitional Kindergarten for the 23-24 school year.

 Our Parent Information Meetings currently are on the school site and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
 After the meeting, an application form will be made available to you for our pool.
 Please remember that these meetings are for ADULTS ONLY.
 You may RSVP by clicking on the ticket button below for the date you would like to attend.
 For enrollment questions contact by calling 916-597-1033 or email firstname.lastname@example.org

 by: Golden Valley Charter Schools

 Our executive director will speak about our Tuition-Free Public Waldorf curriculum and introduce you to the principal of the River School.
 The school principal will bring you on a tour of the classrooms in early childhood and the grades.
 There will be an opportunity for Q & A, and how to apply.
-Please select a date for your visit.

 We look forward to meeting you.